jjangsangy/TemperatureChart/docs/memory-bank/activeContext.md

 ## 4. Key Decisions & Insights

-- Implemented keyboard hotkeys (ArrowLeft, ArrowRight) for navigating between days.
-The (ArrowUp, ArrowDown) hotkeys now cycle through hourly variables with wrap-around behavior, enhancing user experience.
+- Implemented keyboard hotkeys (ArrowLeft, ArrowRight) for navigating between days, and (ArrowUp, ArrowDown) for navigating between weeks, enhancing user experience.
 - The project is now streamlined, focusing solely on its core functionality of displaying temperature data.
 - The removal of unused code improves maintainability and reduces bundle size.
 - The Memory Bank has been updated to accurately reflect the current state of the project.